maxandron/goplements.nvim/README.md

     interface = "implemented by: ",
     struct = "implements: ",
   },
-  -- Whether to display the package name along with the type name (i.e. builtins.error vs error) display_package = false,
+  -- Whether to display the package name along with the type name (i.e., builtins.error vs error) display_package = false,
   -- The namespace to use for the extmarks (no real reason to change this except for testing) namespace_name = "goplements",